Progress

 Recent Progress: Increase

-According to preliminary data from the Virginia Institute of Marine Science (VIMS), 76,462 acres of underwater grasses were mapped in the Chesapeake Bay in 2022.
-This is 59% of the Chesapeake Bay Program’s 2025 restoration target of 130,000 acres and 41% of the partnership’s 185,000-acre goal.
-The 76,462 acres mapped in 2022 represent a 12% increase from the 2021 total of 68,091 acres, and therefore represents an increase in progress for this outcome.
+According to preliminary data from the Virginia Institute of Marine Science (VIMS), 79,234 acres of underwater grasses were mapped in the Chesapeake Bay and its tributaries in 2023.
+This is 61% of the Chesapeake Bay Program’s 2025 restoration target of 130,000 acres and 45% of the partnership’s 185,000-acre goal.
+While 79,234 acres were mapped in 2023, this is considered an underestimate because security restrictions prevented a portion of the Potomac River, which previously mapped 3,703 acres of SAV in 2022, from being fully mapped in 2023.
+Based on 2022 data for the unmapped areas, it is estimated that the Bay may have supported 82,937 acres of SAV in 2023, representing a 7% increase from the 2022 total of 77,425 acres.
+This indicates an increase in progress for this outcome.

 Outlook: Off Course

 The Submerged Aquatic Vegetation (SAV) Outcome is off course.
-The increase from 2020 to 2022 is positive, but these gains don’t yet offset the major decline of underwater grasses observed in 2019.
-Additional years of positive trajectory will help clarify whether the recent gains have begun a positive trend toward higher levels of SAV across the Bay, but it is unlikely that the 2025 goal of 130,000 acres will be met.
+The increase from 2021 to 2023 is positive, but these gains don’t yet offset the major decline of underwater grasses observed in 2019.
+Additional years of positive trajectory will help clarify whether the gains over the past few years represent a positive trend toward higher levels of SAV across the Bay, but it is unlikely that the 2025 goal of 130,000 acres will be met.

-Experts attribute the increases in the Polyhaline and Mesohaline zones to recovery from the SAV crash in 2019.
+Experts attribute the increases in the polyhaline and mesohaline zones to recovery from the SAV crash in 2019.
 The losses in 2019 were largely due to declines in widgeon grass, a species whose abundance can rise and fall from year to year in response to changes in water quality and weather conditions.
-For example, in 2018, widgeon grass increased in the Mesohaline and northern Polyhaline salinity zones, but subsequently declined after a wet spring season in 2019, which mirrors a similar rapid increase in 2001 and 2002 that was followed by about a 50% decline in 2003.
+For example, in 2018, widgeon grass increased in the mesohaline and northern polyhaline salinity zones, but subsequently declined after high precipitation in 2018 and 2019, which mirrors a similar rapid increase in 2001 and 2002 that was followed by about a 50% decline in 2003.

-The expansion in the Polyhaline zone is attributable to a La Nina climate cycle which has resulted in cooler summers, benefiting eelgrass.
-The primary losses in the Oligohaline, totaling to 1,510 acres were concentrated in a small area: the Gunpowder River, the Middle River, and the adjacent central channel of the Bay.
-These declines may have been influenced by phytoplankton blooms observed in those areas in the spring and summer of 2022.
+The expansion in the polyhaline zone is attributable to a La Nina climate cycle which has resulted in cooler summers, benefiting eelgrass.
+The primary losses in the oligohaline, totaling to 1,510 acres were concentrated in a small area: the Gunpowder River, the Middle River, and the adjacent central channel of the Bay.
+These declines may have been influenced by phytoplankton blooms and suspended sediment observed in those areas in the spring and summer of 2022.

-In 2022, high density beds accounted for 58% of the total acreage, which is 4% lower than in 2021.
-The density classifications for the beds in 2021 are as follows:
+In 2023, high density beds accounted for 61% of the total acreage, which is 3% higher than in 2022.
+The density classifications for the beds in 2023 are as follows:

 Underwater grass beds are critical to the Chesapeake Bay ecosystem.
 They provide food and shelter to fish and wildlife, sequester carbon and buffer coastal acidification, add oxygen to the water, absorb nutrient pollution, reduce shoreline erosion and help suspended particles of sediment settle to the bottom.
 Because they are sensitive to pollution but quick to respond to improvements in water quality, underwater grass abundance is a good indicator of the Bay’s health.

 Review of photographic evidence from several sites dating back to 1937 suggests that between 200,000 to 600,000 acres of SAV may have grown along the shoreline of the Bay.
 However, by 1984, that number had fallen to a low of about 38,000 acres.
 Research has shown that nutrient reductions made under the Chesapeake Bay Total Maximum Daily Load (Bay TMDL) have played a critical role in the overall underwater grass recovery documented since the Bay-wide aerial survey began in 1984.
-These nutrient reductions, however, have not been adequate to improve water clarity to the extent necessary for SAV goal attainment.
-Continued and expanded nutrient reductions are necessary to facilitate future SAV recovery.
-Further, climate change and sediment loading from shoreline alteration and land use changes will continue to impact restoration success.
-Thus education, outreach, regulation, and investment and application of restoration science, along with continued nutrient reductions have been, and will continue to be, critical to managing climate and societal stressors.
+But these nutrient reductions have not been adequate to improve water clarity to the extent necessary for SAV goal attainment.
+Continued and accelerated nutrient reductions are necessary to facilitate future SAV recovery.
+Climate change and sediment loading from shoreline alteration and land use changes will also continue to impact restoration success.
+Thus education, outreach, regulation, investment and application of restoration science will continue to be critical to managing climate and societal stressors, alongside accelerated nutrient reductions.

 More information about underwater grass abundance in the Chesapeake Bay can be found on the Virginia Institute of Marine Science (VIMS) website.